 Officially opening in June 2019, the Arctic Coast Way in the North of Iceland is already on people’s radar!
 Lonely Planet and the Independent have both added this northern coastal drive to their top travel lists for 2019.

 Like the busier South Coast, the north of Iceland offers hot springs, volcanoes, and thundering waterfalls galore, with strange lava formations, awe-inspiring mountain scenery and quaint seaside villages.

-Drive the ring road for a full circle of Iceland, allowing you to experience the north of Iceland.
+Drive the ring road around a full circle of the country, allowing you to experience the north of Iceland.
 Or head off-the-beaten-path and drive north from Reykjavik to visit the Westfjords and North Iceland.

 The north of Iceland is better visited in the summer months (May-August) due to restricted access to the roads in the winter months.
 This will also allow you to take advantage of the midnight sun for your sightseeing.

 Norway is another one of our wonderful destinations that is prized this year!
 Especially the stunning north.
 Rough Guides named Tromsø, the unofficial capital of the north, in their top “8 towns and cities to explore in 2019”.

 Located inside the Arctic Circle, this city is a fantastic destination for those who enjoy the outdoors.
 The mountains surrounding the town are ideal for hiking, especially in the midnight sun of the summer.

 In the winter, Tromsø's sky lights up with the northern lights as it is set right at the centre of the 'aurora zone'.